 Thursday, August 20, 2020

 Last year we replaced the wooden spreaders on our Alberg 35, Mystic.
 It was a necessary, surprise repair that needed to be done before we could launch for the cruising season.
-Dave built them out of cedar, a weather resistant wood.
+Dave built the new pair out of cedar, a weather resistant wood.
 We didn't have time to varnish them but we slathered them with as many coats of linseed oil as they would absorb; and added one top coat of flex seal to protect them.
 Over the winter, Dave built new spreaders out of epoxy laminate.
-He put 10 coats of varnish on the new set.
+He put 10 coats of varnish on them.

-Today, I hoisted him up the mast in his bosun chair to check on the cedar spreaders.
+Today, I hoisted him up the mast in his bosun chair to check on the condition of the cedar spreaders.
 From the deck they look aged and stained.
-We'd prefer to replace them with the epoxy laminate set when the mast is down but needed to make sure last year's set would make it through another winter.
+We prefer to wait to replace them with the epoxy laminate set when the mast is down but needed to make sure last year's temporary fix would make it through another winter.
 The good news is that they are in fine condition.
 No need to replace them until we drop our mast to enter the Erie Canal.

 Dark stains on cedar spreaders